-Over the past year, Wellington Women's Refuge has supported 245 women and 240 children as community clients.
+Over the past year, Wellington Women's Refuge has supported 255 women and 198 children as community clients.
 This is on a par with the previous year showing the need for support from women and children in our community has remained steady.
-Our community clients may still be in an abusive relationship, have somewhere safe to stay, have come out of the safe-house, or the focus may be on remaining safe in their homes.
+Our community clients may seeking support to leave an abusive relationship, have somewhere safe to stay, be rebuilding their lives after moving out of the safe-house, or the focus may be on remaining safe in their homes.
 Community clients are still very much in need of crucial ongoing support and advocacy.

 The service provided to these clients includes a nonjudgmental and confidential listening ear, information, referrals and safety planning.
-Also provided is support and advocacy with other agencies such as police, lawyers, housing, Work & Income, CYFs and support through the court process.
+Also provided is support and advocacy with other agencies such as police, lawyers, housing, Work & Income, Oranga Tamariki and support through the court process.